isc-projects/kea/doc/guide/ctrl-channel.rst

        }

 ``command`` is the name of the command to execute and is mandatory.
-``arguments`` is a map of parameters required to carry out the given command.
-The exact content and format of the map is command-specific.
+``arguments`` is a map of the parameters required to carry out the given command.
+The exact content and format of the map are command-specific.

 ``service`` is a list of the servers at which the control command is targeted.
 In the example above, the control command is targeted at the